Adityacodeswell/frontendmentorqrChallenge/README.md

 ## Welcome! 👋

-more or less built something similar ... right now not mobile responsive but soon will be
+more or less built something similar ... right now not mobile responsive but soon will be for sure